elmWilh/sunshinedsbot/README.md

 > from https://github.com/NWordCounter/bot

-#
+---

 **Important Note**: You need to turn on the `SERVER MEMBERS` privileged intent in order for the bot to work.
-[Follow these instructions to turn it on](https://discordpy.readthedocs.io/en/latest/intents.html#privileged-intents).
+[Follow these instructions](https://discordpy.readthedocs.io/en/latest/intents.html#privileged-intents) to turn it on.

 ## Credits